-Jeff Crook has recently signed with agent Peter Riva of International Transactions.
-Jeff, thank you for agreeing to this interview.
-Congratulations and good luck.
+Jeff Crook (Jeffsy on QT) has signed with agent Peter Riva of International Transactions.

 The story came to me after a relative found two strange pictures on his camera.
 He didn't remember taking the photos, but they show my youngest son with "something" moving through the room behind him.
 I was showing the photos to my coworkers when I made some offhand comment as to how maybe I should write a story about a haunted camera.
 I swear, a lightbulb appeared over my head at that moment.

 When Jackie Lyons buys a second-hand Leica M8 digital SLR camera, she has no idea that photographs of an old murder are hidden in the camera's memory, nor that it is haunted by the murder victim.
 Her heroin habit and talent for photographing the dead drop her into an investigation of a string of brutal unsolved murders.
 She struggles to overcome her own demons before the trail leads to a final, surreal confrontation with Memphis' most notorious serial murderer – the Playhouse Killer.